Chvoong24/Cinder/README.md

 - Browser should look like this:
 <!-- ![alt text](../Cinder/images/default_wesbite_image.png "Default Website View") -->
 <img src = "images/default_wesbite_image.png" alt = "Default Website View" width="600px"></img>
+>Note: You must have run the fetch_all.py script located at ```../Cinder/fetch_all.py``` for the web interface to properally fetch data.
+For more info, go to [How To Fetch Data](#how-to-fetch-data).
 - Input your latitude and longitude in their respective search boxes, once populated, click the ``Fetch Data`` button
 - For example, lat: 24.02619 lon: -107.421197
     -   **Optional**
         You are able to input your forecast hour or range as well, though not required.
 The output will just be the entire JSON file.
-For this example, I will use the ranges from 15-36 inclusive
+For this example, I will use the ranges from 15-36 inclusive.

  <img src = "images/Website_Fields_Populated_Loading_image.png" alt = "Website With Fields populated.
 Lat = 24.02619, Lon = -107.421197, Forecast min = 15, Forecast max = 36" width="600px"></img>
 - The blue loading bar indicates the fetching progress
-> Note: It may take up to 10 minutes to finish fetching all data
+>Note: It may take up to 10 minutes to finish fetching all data.

 **Finished Output**
 <img src = "images/Finished_output_image.png" alt = "Fetch Output" width="600px"></img>